Students will receive grades according to the following scale:

 GPA Requirements and Academic Standing

 Master’s students need a cumulative grade point average (GPA) of at least 3.0 to graduate and are expected to maintain a cumulative grade point average of 3.0 throughout their academic career.
 Students may not graduate with a cumulative GPA below 3.0.
 Doctoral candidates are required to maintain a 3.3 GPA.

 A GPA below the required minimum is grounds for dismissal.
 Students who have less than the required cumulative GPA during any semester are placed on academic probation and closely monitored for academic progress.

-Students are allowed one opportunity to repeat a course.
+Students are allowed one opportunity to repeat a failed course.
 If this second attempt is unsuccessful, and the course is a requirement for the degree, the student will be required to withdraw from the school.

-A student whose GPA remains below the required minimum for two consecutive semesters (including summer) will be asked to withdraw from Wagner.
+A student whose GPA remains below the required minimum for two consecutive semesters (including summer) will required to withdraw from Wagner.

 Academic Standing and Financial Aid